16 Different Types of Ficus Trees (with Pictures)

 Inside Full Height: | 8 feet |

-Among the rarest of Ficus trees is the Clown Fig (Ficus aspera parcelli) that has a fast growth rate.
-Its leaves are quite alluring with multiple shades of green that make for a beautiful hedge.
+Among the rarest of Ficus trees is the Clown Fig (Ficus aspera parcelli), which has a fast growth rate.
+Its leaves are alluring, with multiple shades of green that make for a beautiful hedge.
+When bringing a Clown Fig tree home, remember they do well in 10a to 11 hardiness zones.

+They won’t do well outside in colder climates but can work as indoor plants.
 Outside, the tree can grow to be about 20 feet tall, but inside, it grows to 8 feet.
-It’s best to place the Ficus tree in a deep pot inside in a warm area that receives indirect sunlight.
-Outside, pick a spot with partial shading or use a net to provide some shade for the young tree.
+It’s best to place the Ficus tree in a deep pot in a warm area that receives indirect sunlight.
+Outside, pick a spot with partial shading or use a net to shade the young tree.
+Also, keep all the figs away from the family and pets.
+Clown Fig fruits aren’t edible.

 - Hardy tree